Clinical Pastoral Education

 – T.P., Chaplain

-Aurora St. Luke's Medical Center, Aurora Sinai Medical Center and the Aurora Health Care South Region Clinical Pastoral Education Centers are accredited by the:
+Aurora St. Luke's Medical Center and Aurora Sinai Medical Center Clinical Pastoral Education Centers are accredited by the:

 Association of Clinical Pastoral Education